pylint-dev/pylint/README.rst

 What differentiates Pylint?
 ---------------------------

-Pylint is not trusting your typing and is inferring the actual value of nodes (for a start because there was no typing when pylint started off) using its internal code representation (astroid).
+Pylint is not trusting your typing and is inferring the actual values of nodes (for a start because there was no typing when pylint started off) using its internal code representation (astroid).
 If your code is ``import logging as argparse``, Pylint can check and know that ``argparse.error(...)`` is in fact a logging call and not an